CDSoft/ypp/README.md

 Images are generated in a directory given by:

+- the directory name given by the `--img` option
 - the environment variable `YPP_IMG` if it is defined
 - the directory name of the output file if the `-o` option is given
 - the `img` directory in the current directory